MaejorAli/job-notifier/README.md

-# Job Scraper with Email Notifications
+# Job Notifier with Email Notifications

 This project is a **Node.js** application that scrapes job listings from a website and sends periodic email notifications with the latest job listings.
 The application uses **Puppeteer** for web scraping and **Nodemailer** for sending emails.
 Additionally, it includes a cron job to execute the scraping process automatically at regular intervals.